How to Winter-Sow Flowers and Which Seeds Work Best

 In the Winter

 1. If you prefer starting the seeds indoors, you can trick them into sprouting by giving them a period of moist cold in the fridge.
-You can either plant the seeds and place the containers in a plastic bag and put them in the fridge or in another cold spot where they will stay below 45 degrees for at least two months.
+You can either plant the seeds and place the containers in a plastic bag and put them in the fridge or in another cold spot where they will stay below 45°F for at least 2 months.
 If you don’t want pots of dirt in the fridge, just place the seeds in plastic bags with a bit of moist soil or vermiculite.
 Don’t place dry seeds in the fridge or freezer to stratify them.
 Moisture and cold are the key elements.

 2. To winter-sow seeds outdoors, the classic method is to simply seed hardy perennials and annuals outside in recycled milk jugs or water jugs in January and February.
-You simply cut one-gallon jugs in half below the handle so the bottom becomes a tray.
+You simply cut 1-gallon jugs in half below the handle so the bottom becomes a tray.
 Add drainage holes, 2 to 3 inches of potting soil, sow seeds, and moisten.
 Cover the lid of the jug and tape it to the bottom.
 Now, put the jugs outside in the sun but sheltered from the wind.
 Let nature do its thing.
 In early spring, look for seedlings.
 Open the tops as it gets warmer.
 See 5 Steps to Winter Sowing in Milk Jugs.

 Joe-Pye weed is a lovely fall-blossoming plant that butterflies love.
 Its seeds need a period of cold to germinate.